 Examples From Specific Jurisdictions

-Arizona is one state that does not allow expungement of a criminal record for any reason.
+Arizona is one state that does not allow expungement of a criminal record.
 However, if you live long enough, you may be in luck as records of crimes in Arizona stay on an offender's record until they reach the age of 99.

 New York also does not allow expungement of criminal convictions.
 However, it does allow expungement of arrest records if the matter was ultimately resolved in favor of the person who was arrested through either: